Where to Find Epic Summer Fun in Virginia

 Virginia Safari Park.
 Photo by Jessica Sorenson.

 Get ready for a wild encounter at the Virginia Safari Park, a 180-acre drive-thru adventure that brings the animal kingdom right to your car window.
-As you slowly navigate the park’s winding trails, you will be greeted by curious llamas, majestic elk, and friendly ostriches eager for a snack from your bucket of feed.
-It is an interactive experience for all ages, offering a rare chance to see exotic animals up close in a spacious, naturalistic setting.
-After the drive, you can explore the walk-thru village to hand-feed giraffes, visit the reptile house, and marvel at the playful antics of the resident primates.
+As you slowly navigate the park’s winding trails, you will be greeted by curious (and hungry) llamas, majestic elk, and lanky ostriches eager to empty your feed bucket.
+It is a hands-on experience for all ages, offering a rare chance to see exotic animals up close in a natural setting.
+After your tour through the park, explore the walk-thru village to hand-feed giraffes (on their level!), visit the reptile house, and marvel at the antics of the resident primates.

 Adult (13-64) $31.75, Senior (65+) $29.63, Children (2-12) $24.33.
 Military discounts available.